Lawdar

 Lawdar is a town and seat of Lawdar District in south-western Yemen.
 It is located in the Abyan Governorate.
 It is served by Lawdar Airport.

 History

 In October 2010, riots took place in Lawdar.
 A military force from Hadramut had to be sent in to maintain order.
-Dozens have been killed within Lawdar District in conflicts between the jihadists and the army.
+Dozens have been killed within Lawdar District in conflicts between the army and jihadists loyal to Al-Qaeda.

 In January 2016, the Islamic State in Yemen took control of the town.

 On July 5 2022, an explosion perpetrated by Al-Qaeda in the Arabian Peninsula killed 4 people and injured 20 others.
 The group has briefly taken control of the town.